msobanjo/courseware/topics/terraform/modules/introduction/README.md

 ### Installation

-We will now install terraform and check that the installation was successful.
+We will now install Terraform and check that the installation was successful.

 ### Windows